Best Things To Do in Lisbon

 Lisbon’s Belem neighborhood

-To get to the Belem district, take tram number 15 or bus 728.
+To reach the Belem district, take tram number 15 or bus 728.

 The Old Confectionery of Belem

-Be sure to visit this confectionery where you will be able to take the pastéis of Belem that are cream strudel.
+Be sure to visit this confectionery, where you can take the pastéis of Belem, which are cream strudel.
 They’re delicious!
-There are imitations in other pastries in Lisbon but this is where the originals are sold.
+There are imitations in other pastries in Lisbon, but this is where the originals are sold.

 Jeronimos Monastery

-It is considered that the monastery was complete to be built in the sixteenth century, although some parts, such as the bell tower or the western wing, were completed in the nineteenth century.
+The monastery is believed to have been completed in the 16th century, though some sections, such as the bell tower and the western wing, were finished in the 19th century.

-This fact is also seen because there are some style differences between these elements and the rest of the set.
+The stylistic differences between these elements and the rest of the complex evidence this.

 Address: Rua Jerónimos 3, 1400Hours: 10:00 to 18:30 (May-September; last entry at 18:00)